bufbuild-ru/docs/docs/protovalidate/quickstart/connect-go/index.md

 ## Test Protovalidate errors

-The starting code for this tutorial contains a table test in `internal/invoice/invoice_test.go`.
+The starting code for this quickstart contains a table test in `internal/invoice/invoice_test.go`.
 It starts a server with a Protovalidate interceptor and iterates through a series of test cases.

 In the prior section, you saw that the `violations` list returned by Protovalidate follows a predictable structure.
 Each violation in the list is a Protobuf message named `Violation`, [defined within Protovalidate itself](../../../reference/protovalidate/violations/).